 We inspect the site for any errors or last minute changes.
 Once everything is ready, I'll send off your official 'Account Information' email if I haven't already and the final invoice if this is a custom site.
 Once payment is received, the 'Coming Soon' page is removed and the website is ready to use.

 In addition to letting me know of any last minute changes you want, I'll ask that you go through each page of the site to confirm everything is working properly.
 This includes sending yourself a test form submission or testing out the membership system if you're using that feature.

 All remaining balances will need to be paid before the 'Coming Soon' page is removed from your website.

 Review details about my schedule and how to request help after your site launches

 Due to a high development workload, I can usually only reserve one day a week to work on support requests.
-However, my assistant Liz works on tickets Mon/Wed/Fri and can handle most types of requests.
-Visit the main Client Support page for details.
+However, my assistant Christine works on basic tickets a few days each week and can handle most standard requests.
+Visit the main Support page for details.

 Support & Maintenance Fees:

 After launch, any future development work or time spent on support requests would be billed at my standard hourly maintenance rate unless the request falls within the "Fee Exceptions" shown on my support page.

 To be certain of how my support process and schedule works when you need help in the future, please be sure to read fully through the support page at least once before (or shortly after) we're finished with development.